SPRING - SUMMER SALE

-FREE SHIPPING and two cans of our fine polish on purchases over $2100 (through March 20, 2017).
+FREE SHIPPING and two cans of our fine polish on purchases over $1400 (through September 30, 2022).

 The fireplace has been said to be the heart of the home, a place to relax in style and comfort on cool days or nights; it's the centerpiece of the room.
 Now you need the perfect accessories to match the period of your house or your favorite decorating time in history.
 Where do you look when you need a hard to find pair of period fireplace tools to match your antique andirons?
 How about a hearth footman, coal hod, or a pair of jamb hooks to complete your fireplace?
 You've come to the right place; we have what you need!